dominikras/test-for-github-pages/README.md

+# How to decome web developer, devops and server admin in 3 minutes

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/dominikras/test-for-github-pages/edit/master/README.md) to maintain and preview the content for your website in Markdown files.